cilium/cilium/Documentation/cmdref/cilium-agent.md

       --tofqdns-enable-poller-events                  Emit DNS responses seen by the DNS poller as Monitor events, if the poller is enabled. (default true)
       --tofqdns-endpoint-max-ip-per-hostname int      Maximum number of IPs to maintain per FQDN name for each endpoint (default 50)
       --tofqdns-max-deferred-connection-deletes int   Maximum number of IPs to retain for expired DNS lookups with still-active connections (default 10000)
-      --tofqdns-max-ips-per-restored-rule int         Maximum number of IPs to maintain for each restored rule (default 1000) --tofqdns-min-ttl int                           The minimum time, in seconds, to use DNS data for toFQDNs policies. (default 600 when --tofqdns-enable-poller, 3600 otherwise)
+      --tofqdns-min-ttl int                           The minimum time, in seconds, to use DNS data for toFQDNs policies. (default 600 when --tofqdns-enable-poller, 3600 otherwise)
       --tofqdns-pre-cache string                      DNS cache data at this path is preloaded on agent startup --tofqdns-proxy-port int                        Global port on which the in-agent DNS proxy should listen.
 Default 0 is a OS-assigned port.